lucasmaehn/blog_article_packnet-sfm/blog.md

 * Robotics and Autonomous Driving, where depth estimation is used to give the robot a perception of its 3D environment to prevent it from crashing into objects or enables it to interact with its environment
 * Augmented Reality (AR), where depth estimation is needed to ensure that a virtual object obeys the structure of the scene to make it look natural in its environment
-* Various mapping tasks, where depth estimation can be used to create a 3D map of a given environment (for example during endoscopies [7])
+* Various mapping tasks, where depth estimation can be used to create a 3D map of a given environment (for example during an endoscopy [7])

 <div style="width: 50%; display:block; margin: 0 auto; text-align: center; margin-bottom: 30px">
 <img style="margin: 0; padding: 0" src="img/depth-estimation.png">